Pin It

 Remember, if you want to make multiple shapes, limit yourself to one shape per cookie sheet, since the different shapes will bake at different rates.

 For a multi-colored effect, color one half of your dough with 1-2 drops of sky blue Americolor gel food coloring – the blue mixes with the natural yellow of the dough to form a lovely turquoise blue.
-Pressing one sheet of blue and one of white, and you should have a small ball of each color leftover.
+Press one sheet of blue cookies (slightly less than a full tube’s worth, ~20 cookies) and one of white, which should leave you with a small ball of each color leftover.
 Roll into logs and twist the two colors together, then load into the cookie press for a pretty swirled effect.

 Old-Fashioned Vanilla Almond Spritz Cookies Recipe

-You could also go classic, with red and green sanding sugar, like Bettie used to do.
-Classic or not, I think she’d be pleased with these!
+You could also go classic, with red and green sanding sugar, like grandma Bettie used to do.
+Classic or not, I think she’d be pleased with these… although, as my aunt noted in the comments, Bettie usually made huge batches of these for the holidays, so my ‘small batch’ version might have her aghast.
+Luckily the conversion is pretty easy if you do want to make a bigger batch… just saying!

 Vanilla Almond Spritz Cookies